Avicenna: Thought experiments

 While he was imprisoned in the castle of Fardajan near Hamadhan, Avicenna wrote his famous "floating man"—literally falling man—a thought experiment to demonstrate human self-awareness and the substantiality and immateriality of the soul.
 Avicenna believed his "Floating Man" thought experiment demonstrated that the soul is a substance, and claimed humans cannot doubt their own consciousness, even in a situation that prevents all sensory data input.
 The thought experiment told its readers to imagine themselves created all at once while suspended in the air, isolated from all sensations, which includes no sensory contact with even their own bodies.
 He argued that, in this scenario, one would still have self-consciousness.
 Because it is conceivable that a person, suspended in air while cut off from sense experience, would still be capable of determining his own existence, the thought experiment points to the conclusions that the soul is a perfection, independent of the body, and an immaterial substance.
 The conceivability of this "Floating Man" indicates that the soul is perceived intellectually, which entails the soul's separateness from the body.
 Avicenna referred to the living human intelligence, particularly the active intellect, which he believed to be the hypostasis by which God communicates truth to the human mind and imparts order and intelligibility to nature.
 Following is an English translation of the argument:

 However, Avicenna posited the brain as the place where reason interacts with sensation.
 Sensation prepares the soul to receive rational concepts from the universal Agent Intellect.
 The first knowledge of the flying person would be "I am," affirming his or her essence.
 That essence could not be the body, obviously, as the flying person has no sensation.
 Thus, the knowledge that "I am" is the core of a human being: the soul exists and is self-aware.
 Avicenna thus concluded that the idea of the self is not logically dependent on any physical thing, and that the soul should not be seen in relative terms, but as a primary given, a substance.
 The body is unnecessary; in relation to it, the soul is its perfection.
 In itself, the soul is an immaterial substance.

 Principal works

 The Canon of Medicine

-Avicenna authored a five-volume medical encyclopedia: The Canon of Medicine (Al-Qanun fi't-Tibb).
+Avicenna authored a five-volume medical encyclopedia, The Canon of Medicine (القانون في الطب).
+In it, he postulated that invisible tainted organisms were associated with disease, and recommended isolating ill individuals to reduce transmission to others.
 It was used as the standard medical textbook in the Islamic world and Europe up to the 18th century.
 The Canon still plays an important role in Unani medicine.